ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description

-This is the classic game "Hangman".
+This is the classic game "Hangman" with ASCII style graphics.
+Have fun!

 <a name="workflow"></a>

 ## Workflow

-1 - Designing the game
+1- Designing the game
 2- Code it
 3- Test & Debug
 <a name="organization"></a>

 ## Organization
 How did you organize yourself?
 Did you use any tools?

+I've used the Trello template to organize.
+I've used pyfiglet library to create the "letters"

 <a name="links"></a>